 - It is used to raise the number of white blood cells in certain patients.

-- It is used to raise the chance of staying alive in certain patients who have had radiation.
+- It is used in patients who have been exposed to certain doses of radiation.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take this drug.

 - This drug may cause a severe and sometimes deadly problem called capillary leak syndrome (CLS).
 CLS may lead to low blood pressure, abnormal heartbeat, chest pain, or heart attack.
 It may also lead to lung or breathing problems, bleeding or lower blood flow in the stomach or bowel, kidney problems, swelling, or feeling confused.
 If you have questions, talk with the doctor.

 - Some people with sickle cell disease have had times where the sickle cell disease has gotten worse when taking this drug.
 Sometimes, this has been deadly.
 Talk with the doctor.

 - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: